 DAY 8

-Also largely destroyed during the 1968 Tet Offensive, the city has been declared a UNESCO World Heritage Site and those buildings that remained have been painstakingly restored.
+Also largely destroyed during the 1968 Tet Offensive, the city has now been declared a UNESCO World Heritage site and those buildings that remain have been painstakingly restored.
 Sadly, much of the site was badly damaged during the war and has been given over to rice fields.

 La Residence Hotel and Spa, Hué